-Variable Definition Measurement FEES Audit fees Metric variable equal to the natural logarithm of the amount of audit fees BIG Number of "Big" auditors making Ordinal variable that takes the value of 0 if the company does up of the board of external auditors not use a "Big" auditor, 1 if it has one "Big" auditor, and 2 if it has 2 "Big" auditors.
+Variable Definition Measurement FEES Audit fees Metric variable equal to the natural logarithm of the amount of audit fees BIG Number of "Big" auditors making Ordinal variable that takes the value of 0 if the company does up of the board of external auditors has 2 "Big" auditors.
 1BIG Use of a single auditor from the Binary variable that takes the value of 1 if the company uses "Big" group only one Big auditor; 0 otherwise.
 2BIG Use of two auditors from the "Big" Binary variable that takes the value of 1 if the company uses group two "Big" auditors; 0 otherwise.
-MAJOR Use of a "Majors" auditor Binary variable that takes the value of 1 if the company uses a "Majors" auditor; 0 otherwise.
+MAJOR Use of a "Majors" auditor Binary variable that takes the value of 1 if the company uses a - "Majors" auditor; 0 otherwise.
 LENGTH Length of the auditing relationship Average length of relationship of both auditors.
 BOARD_IND Independence of the Board of Relationship between the number of independent directors and Directors the total number of directors DUAL Duality of CEO and board chair Binary variable that takes the value of 1 when combining the duties of CEO and chair of the board of directors; 0 otherwise.
 AUDCOM_IND Independence of the auditing Percentage of independent directors within the auditing committee committee.
 MAN_OWN Managerial ownership Percentage of capital held by directors and executive members of the board of directors.
 INST_OWN Institutional ownership Percentage of capital held by institutional investors.
 REFSH Reference shareholders Accumulated percentage of capital held by reference shareholders of more than 5% of voting rights.
 DEBT Debt ratio Relationship between financial debts and total assets.
 SAL_OUT Sales outside France Percentage of consolidated sales carried out outside of France.
 DIVERS Industry diversification Number of sectors in which the company operates.
 COST Items that are costly to assess Relationship between the sum of the stocks and receivables, and total assets.
 ROA Return on assets Relationship between the net current income before financial charges (economic result) and total assets.
 MTB Market-to-book Relationship between the number of existing shares the average high and low share prices or the year and shareholders' equity of the group.
 GROWTH Growth in sales Average variation in sales percentage over the past three years.
 TAILLE Size of company Natural logarithm of total assets.

 Table 1.
-Variables: Defin itions and Measurements --------------------------- -------------------------
+Variables: Definitions and l Measurements ---------- ------------ ------------- ------- --------------